celesterobinson/to-do-js/README.md

 ## Objective

 This was one of the first projects I did after learning the basics of JavaScript and jQuery.
+I use both in this project just to practice vanilla JS.
 The goal was to create a program that allows the user to add tasks to a todo list.
 They can then cross them off when they have finished.
 The user can also add multiple things to the todo list if they are separated by a comma.

 ### Web View
 ![to-do list](screenshots/items-added.png)